Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 An example of initial conditions and final rebunched particle longitudinal positions is shown in Figure \ref{fig:bunch_distributions}.
 A projection of the longitudinal time variable and the momentum spread $\delta$ are shown in Figure \ref{fig:bunch_projections}.

 The simulation shows that 150-300~\psec{} time-width RMS final bunches were achieved with little optimization of voltage functions.
-These particle distributions were fed into neutrino the simulations found in Section \ref{results}.
+These particle distributions were fed into the neutrino simulations found in Section \ref{results}.

 The following affects have been observed in the simulation: \begin{itemize} \item The objective of the ramp-down of the 53.1 MHz voltage amplitude is to create a thin band in $(\phi, \delta)$ phase-space where the spread in $\delta$ is very small and subsequently the spread in $\phi$ is very large.
-Smaller $\Delta \delta$ will lead to thinner bunches after the higher frequency cavity voltage reaches 2 MV.
-However, because of the large $\Delta \phi$, there will be larger cross-talk between two neighboring 53.1MHz buckets. \item The final thin-bunch RMS varies based one the position of the bunch relative to the original 53.1 MHz RF structure.
-In particular, central thin-bunches are thinnest and those at the edge (10~\nsec{} away) are wider.
+Smaller $\Delta \delta$ will lead to shorter bunches after the higher frequency cavity voltage reaches 2 MV.
+However, because of the large $\Delta \phi$, there will be larger cross-talk between two neighboring 53.1 MHz buckets. \item The final 531 MHz bunch RMS varies based on the position of the bunch relative to the original 53.1 MHz RF structure.
+In particular, central 531 MHz bunches are shortest and those at the edge (10~\nsec{} away) are wider.
 Particles with higher $\delta$ values will leak further into neighboring 53.1 MHz buckets.
 When these particles are rebunched, they reside closer to the separatrix of the higher harmonic RF structure and thus contribute to higher time-width RMS.
-This effect especially increases the average RMS of bunches when the full set of 504 MI buckets are overlayed. \item Details of the voltage recipes may cause non-gaussian, periodic longitudinal structure in the final thin bunches at the level of 10~\psec{}.
-A more detailed study needs to be performed to choose ramp-down/ramp-up functions that result in smooth final particle distributions with the majority of particles as close as possible to the stable points of the high frequency RF potential. \item By using more than one superconducting rf cavity, one can reduce the final bunch length by adding additional RF voltage.
-The momentum acceptance of the Main Injector can tolerate higher momentum spreads and, consequently, thinner bunches. \end{itemize}
+This effect especially increases the average RMS of bunches when the full set of 504 MI buckets are overlayed. \item Kinks and non-adiabatic changes in the voltage recipes, such as cavities turning off or on, may cause unwanted longitudinal harmonics in the final 531 MHz bunches that leads to an increase in RMS width. \item By using more than one superconducting RF cavity, one can reduce the final bunch length by adding additional RF voltage.
+The momentum acceptance of the Main Injector can tolerate higher momentum spreads and, consequently, shorter bunches. \end{itemize}